Tracing Moral Foundations in Large Language Models: Methods

 \subsection{Constructing Relative Moral Representations}

 \paragraph{Theoretical grounding and latent space.} To investigate whether moral foundations emerge as distinct geometric structures within LLMs, we extract layer-wise directions \cite{zou2023representation,chen2025persona} from the model's residual stream.
-This top-down approach allows us to project high-level psychological constructs into the model's latent activation space. \cite{elhage2021mathematical,ameisen2025circuit}.
-Let the model have $L$ layers and residual dimension $d$.
-For an input sequence $x_{1:T}$, the residual activation at layer $\ell$ and token $t$ is $\mathbf{h}_{\ell,t}\in\mathbb{R}^d$.
+This top-down approach allows us to project high-level psychological constructs into the model's latent activation space \cite{elhage2021mathematical,ameisen2025circuit}.
+Let the model have $L$ layers and residual dimension $n$.
+For an input sequence $x_{1:T}$, the residual activation at layer $\ell$ and token $t$ is $\mathbf{h}_{\ell,t}\in\mathbb{R}^n$.
 We register forward hooks at all layers and run a standard forward pass.
-For each input $i$, we represent its internal state using the residual activation at the last token,
+Following previous work~\citep{arditi2024refusal,stolfo2025improving}, we represent its internal state using the residual activation at the last token for each input $i$,

 where $T^{(i)}$ is the last-token index.
 To reduce stochasticity, we compute this activation ten times per input and average the results.

 \paragraph{Constructing foundation vectors.} We use foundation-labeled moral scenarios derived from MFV-130 \citep{clifford2015moral} and our expansions (see \ref{dataset:MFV130}) to generate concept vectors.
 For each foundation, we estimate a layerwise concept direction using a difference-in-means contrast.
 Let $\mathcal{A}$ denote inputs from a target foundation (e.g., \textit{Care}) and $\mathcal{B}$ denote contrast inputs from the remaining foundations or Social Norms.
 At layer $\ell$, we define the raw direction as